jcfitzpatrick12/fourier-sandbox/README.md

-# Fourier series (experiment)
+# Fourier sandbox

-A toy repository for numerically computing Fourier series.
+A toy repository for numerically computing Fourier Things.